samedi 5 janvier 2013

 Create the various Layouts

-1. Activity layout: one TextView and one Spinner (res/layout/main.xml)
+1. Activity layout: one TextView and one Spinner (res/layout/activity_spinnerdemo.xml)

 The TextView will simply display the text of the android:text attribute on the screen and the spinner will be populated by our Activity class.

-2. The layout of each item in the spinner (res/layout/spinner_item.xml)
+2. The layout of each item in the spinner (res/layout/simple_spinner_item.xml)

 Define the Activity class